'Hell no': Young mum says she'll never use electric blanket again after house burns down

 There was no way in hell she would ever use an electric blanket ever again, she said.

-Nawani and her husband bought their house in February 2018.
+Nawani and her husband Lucky bought their house in February 2018.
 A photo posted to Facebook shows them proudly posing in front of their new purchase.

 Thankfully, the home was insured, and the pair have support around them, including kind locals who have donated food and clothing.
+Brittany's mum has also started a Gofundme page to help them get back on their feet.

 But Nawani has gone public because she wanted to warn other people about the dangers of the devices.